hdShang/arxiv-daily/docs/cs-AI/2025-12-18/papers/251216167v1-ev-trust-a-strategy-equilibrium-trust-mechanism-for-evolutionary-gam.md

 ---
 layout: default
-title: Ev-Trust: A Strategy Equilibrium Trust Mechanism for Evolutionary Games in LLM-Based Multi-Agent Services
+title: "Ev-Trust: A Strategy Equilibrium Trust Mechanism for Evolutionary Games in LLM-Based Multi-Agent Services"
 ---

 # Ev-Trust: A Strategy Equilibrium Trust Mechanism for Evolutionary Games in LLM-Based Multi-Agent Services